-Presently, the financial impact due to physical risks is more relevant to the Bank than the financial impact due to transition risks.
-This is primarily due to the longer time horizon of several years involved in the transition process of aligning to low-carbon economy.
+Presently, the financial impact due to physical risks is more relevant to the Bank and the financial impact due to transition risks is immaterial.
+This is primarily due to the longer time horizon of several years involved in the transition process of aligning to low-carbon economy and the Bank is in the process of winding down its operations.

 The Bank's major business area, corporate banking, is the only portfolio which indirectly impacts the financial position of the Bank through its exposure to corporate borrowers.
-From the qualitative assessment performed in April 2022, the Board deems the material exposure to climate related risk to be low.
+From the qualitative assessment performed in April 2022, the Board of the Bank has considered the material exposure to climate related risk to be low.
+Since then, the exposure has been gradually reducing thereby climate related risk continues to be low.

 To minimise the Bank's impact on the environment and greenhouse gases, all employees are actively encouraged to recycle paper and plastic.
-The Bank carries out its business activities from only one location and since the start of the COVID-19 pandemic the majority of the Bank's employees have worked from home.
-This has further reduced the Bank's impact on the environment
+The Bank carries out its business activities from only one location and since the start of the COVID-19 pandemic, the majority of the Bank's employees have worked from home.
+This has further reduced the Bank's impact on the environment.